flow-lab/flow/README.md

 ## authentication

-Flow will authenticate using the same methods defined by [aws-cli][auth].
+Flow will be configured and will authenticate using the same methods defined by [aws-cli][auth].

 Currently it supports authentication with: